salesforce/apollo/stereotomy/README.md

 Stereotomy is a faithful imlementation of the [Key Event Receipt Infrastructure, or KERI](https://github.com/decentralized-identity/keri).
 This implementation uses Protobuf serializations for the key events.

-## Controller
+## Stereotomy Controller

-Like most of the KERI imlementations, the Controller is the point of entry for entities that control keys n' such.
+Like most of the KERI imlementations, the Stereotomy controller is the point of entry for entities that control keys n' such.
+It is largely a policy enforcement via APIs for managing identifiers, signing, issuing, etc.

 ## Transport

-Currently, only GRPC transport is supported
+Currently, only GRPC transport is supported, integrated with Apollo protocols.